Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 #### Comments

-Rooting is relatively easy but currently requires a Windows install, some proprietary tools and [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter).
+Rooting is relatively easy.
+Usage of [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) is highly recommended.
 All warranty seals stay intact.

 On my test machine, the miio cloudKey was only stored in secure storage which broke cloud communication with Valetudo.